 Let’s look how an error is found.

-On the manufacturing floor, there are specialty engineers called liaison engineers.
+On the Boeing assembly floor, there are specialty engineers called liaison engineers.
 It is pronounced L”eye”ison in the aircraft industry (except maybe in France).
 They are called to a situation when something cannot be installed.
 Now, it is not always a problem with the engineering, it could be a problem with planning.
 The liaison engineers purpose is to solve the problem temporarily by writing and drawing up a rejection tag noting the change.
 This is part of the airplanes history.
-Remember, we must assume the next plane is may have the same problem.
-So the faster we can get this change implemented the better.
+Remember, we must assume the next plane may have the same problem.
+So the faster we can get this change permanently implemented the better.

-The rejection tag is delivered to the responsible engineering department, such as structures, flight deck, payloads, wing, etc. In the past, it was given to a draftsman to research.
+The rejection tag is delivered to the responsible engineering group, such as structures, flight deck, payloads, wing, etc. In the past, it was given to a draftsman to research.
 They would come up with a solution and prepare the documentation.

 This was incredibly fast as compared to checking out and revising the drawing.
 The changes were expedited out to the effected parties in days.
 The supplier would receive the ADCN and attach it to the print.
 They would instantly implement the change.

 When there were slow periods in the group they would assign a new draftsman to incorporate the ADCNs.
 It was great experience.
 This was called the DCN (Drawing Change Notice) and done on the original drawing that would be checked out of the vault.
 This would create a new revision letter.